-The Child Health Check-Up program is a preventive and comprehensive service for eligible children birth through 20 years of age and for children in the Medicaid program.
+Well child visits (Child Health Check-Up Visits) include preventive and comprehensive services for eligible children birth through 20 years of age and children in the Medicaid program.

-Good health starts with regular check-ups!
-Regular check-ups help to identify health problems before they become serious.
+Good health starts with regular well child visits (Child Health Check-Up Visits)!
+Regular doctor visits help to identify health problems before they become serious.
 Florida Medicaid follows the Bright Futures/American Academy of Pediatrics Recommendations for Preventive Pediatric Health Care.
-You can view the recommendations by clicking on the following link https://www.aap.org/en-us/Documents/periodicity_schedule.pdf.
+You can view the recommendations by clicking on the following link.

 |Available Services:||Eligible children and young adults should have a health check-up at:|

-You may also request a Child Health Check-Up at other times if you think your child needs it.
+You may also request a well child visit at other times if you think your child needs it.

 Florida Medicaid’s covered services can be found on this webpage.
 The listed services are covered services for recipients under the age of 21.
 The following applies to these covered services.
 For specific policy and limits information, please see the Medicaid coverage policies and fee schedules by visiting the Agency’s website.

 EPSDT provides a comprehensive array of prevention, diagnostic, and treatment services for low-income infants, children and adolescents under the age of 21 years, as specified in Section 1905(a)(4)(B) of the Social Security Act (the Act) and defined in 42 U.S.C. § 1396d(r)(5) and 42 CFR 441.50 or its successive regulation.

 The EPSDT benefit is more robust than the Medicaid benefit for adults and is designed to assure that children receive early detection and care, so that health problems are averted or diagnosed and treated as early as possible.